Help! My houseplant has mealybugs! What should I do!?

 - Pruning: You can prune the affected plant parts and dispose of them if you’re dealing with a mild mealybug problem.
 But you should treat the rest of the plant to keep the pest from spreading to new plants.
 It’s ideal when dealing with low pest levels.

-- Neem oil: Since it’s a natural insecticide and fungicide, neem oil is an excellent mealybug destroyer.
+- Neem Oil: Since it’s a natural insecticide and fungicide, neem oil is an excellent mealybug destroyer.
 It’s non-toxic and has antifeedant and repellent properties.
 It disrupts mealybug growth and development without harming beneficial insects.
 You can apply the oil on the using small pieces of cotton.
+I think neem oil really smells, so I like to use the other methods over neem oil.

 - Soap spray: Dish soap is a contact insecticide that breaks down the protective white coating on mealybugs and their egg clusters.
 You must coat the bugs and the eggs with soap spray to kill them.
 Be sure to use a dilute soap solution to avoid harming the plant.